tidpunrana/Ansible-Debian/README.md

 ## What is This?

-[Ansible playbooks](http://docs.ansible.com/ansible/playbooks.html) for setting up an LEMP server instance (nginx, MySQL, PHP5).
+[Ansible playbooks](http://docs.ansible.com/ansible/playbooks.html) for installing LEMP stack (nginx, MySQL, PHP5) on a new [Debian](https://www.debian.org/) server instance.

 ## How to Use